AUS-DOH-Safety-and-Quality/qiverse/README.md

 as a template.
 Please replace your he number and local github path with your unique information.

 Save the .Renviron file, and restart your R session.
-Your envrionment variables are now set.
+Your environment variables are now set.

 ## Package Vignettes